ttm/mass/notes.md

 * add about the implementations with HRTF in the sec 3: maybe make a musical piece using only IID and ITD and using HRTFs.
-* Doppler: Change the y z coordinates, link to IID and ITD and make a more compelling argument about the change in power.
-* Add about the functions implemented.
-* Very easy to inspect and assure the sound is what you expect it to be, in terms of the most used variables in physichophysics.
-* Make figures on sampled frequency right!
-* Make note on temporal and frequential notations for note durations
+* Make a final musical suite using the techniques presented?

 Extra:
-* How much is the deviation of the notes in the equal temperament from the natural tuning (harmonic series)?
+* How much is the deviation of the notes in the equal temperament from the natural tuning (harmonic series)? chromatic scale to the harmonic series?
-* avisar Cristina que coloquei o número do projeto no trabalho. chromatic scale to the harmonic series?
+* avisar Cristina que coloquei o número do projeto no trabalho.
 * send work to numpy/scipy community
 * Is PCM audio representing the displacement or the pressure variation?
 * Use numpy's system to obtain HTML representation of the documentation in music package.